Shadowdrums/ShadowTEAM_LAB/README.md

 - **Operating System:** Ubuntu Server OS

 ##### Use Case:
 This server is dedicated to developing AI and other software that requires GPU acceleration.
+It significantly accelerates AI model training and other GPU-intensive tasks, contributing to faster development cycles.

 ### Super Pi (Main Server)